 - Wash coriander well and remove any excess dirt.
 Roughly chop and set aside for assembly.

-- In a small jar, add all the ingredients - tamari, lime juice, organic rice malt syrup and olive oil together.
+- In a small jar, add all the ingredients - tamari, lime juice, olive oil and organic rice malt syrup together.
 Shake well and serve.

 - Place watermelon and apple into a large mixing bowl and add tamari lime dressing.
 Gently toss together so that the fruit is well coated with dressing.